 - Proscribed Conduct has been found and sanctions imposed; or

 - A violation did not occur and the accused is not responsible.

 This notification shall be mailed to the accused student’s local address or delivered personally within ten (10) days of the hearing date.
 If the Judicial Body determines that a violation has taken place, a copy of this letter will be kept in the accused student’s judicial file in the Office of the Dean of Students.

-Upon a finding of Proscribed Conduct, points ranging from 0 to 10 accompanied by sanctions, including, but not limited to, those listed below may be imposed by the Dean of Students.
+Upon a finding of Proscribed Conduct, points ranging from 0 to 10 accompanied by sanctions, including, but not limited to, those listed below may be imposed by the Dean of Students or designee.
 Particular sanctions are not necessarily associated with particular violations, and more than one of the sanctions listed below may be imposed for any single violation.
 A student’s history of inappropriate behavior and the nature or severity of an incident may be considered in determining appropriate sanctions.
 If judicial sanctions are not fulfilled by the sanctioned student, more serious judicial sanctions may be imposed, including Suspension from the College.